Built by Metorial, the integration platform for agentic AI.

 add_domain

 Adds a custom domain to a Vercel project.
-The domain must be configured with proper DNS records pointing to Vercel's infrastructure.

 Parameters:

-• projectId (string, required): Project ID
+• projectId (string, required): The project ID to add the domain to

-• teamId (string, optional): Team ID
+• teamId (string, optional): Team ID for team-scoped operations

 remove_domain

 Removes a domain from a project and your Vercel account.
-The domain will no longer route to your deployments.

 Parameters:

-• teamId (string, optional): Team ID
+• teamId (string, optional): Team ID for team-scoped operations

 verify_domain